browserengineering/book/book/reflow.md

 element, which means you must download a new CSS file and recompute the set of CSS rules.
 Make sure to handle that edge case as well.[^not-script]

-*Debugging*: It's easy to make a mistake implementing this incremental layout stuff.
-And a mistake, like our mistake with heights, just means the page looks wrong.
-Add a "debug mode" to your web browser.
-When run in debug mode, your browser should do *both* incremental layout and a full, from-scratch layout, and compare the two trees to make sure every width, height, and position matches up.
-Fix any mismatches.

-*Hover*: Add support for the `:hover` CSS selector, which selects whatever element the cursor is currently over.
-You can bind to the `<Motion>` event to get callbacks every time the mouse moves.
-Make sure

 [^not-script]: If you change the `src` attribute of a `<script>` tag, oddly enough, the new JavaScript file is not downloaded or executed.